BluBloos/Portable-Programming-Language/README.md

 # Portable Programming Language

-Built with ❤️, this repository contains the official compiler toolchain for the Portable Programming Language.
+Built with <3, this package contains the official compiler toolchain for the Portable Programming Language.

 PPL is a systems programming language with the goal of allowing the developer to produce software, hassle-free, for any target platform.

 Here is a small sample of PPL,